hashicorp/terraform-provider-aws/docs/resource-name-generation.md

 * `name` - (Optional) Name of the thing.
 If omitted, Terraform will assign a random, unique name.
 Conflicts with `name_prefix`.
 ```

-## Resource Name Generation With Suffix
+## Resource name generation with suffix

 Some generated resource names require a fixed suffix (for example Amazon SNS FIFO topic names must end in `.fifo`).
 In these cases use `create.NameWithSuffix()` in the resource `Create` function and `create.NamePrefixFromNameWithSuffix()` in the resource `Read` function, e.g.